christophergaughan/glycoform_chromatography_mabs/README.md

 ### Google Colab

 All notebooks are designed to run in Google Colab.
-Simply open in Colab and run all cells.
+Open in Colab and run all cells (i.e., hit "Run All" in the top menu).

 ---